isomerpages/moe-jpjc/_co-curriculum/Character and Citizenship Edu/Sexuality Education Programme.md

 <br>

-<li>Parents can contact the school at 6564 6878 or e-mail us at jpjc@moe.edu.sg for discussion or to seek clarification about the school’s Sexuality Education programme.</li></ol>
+<li>Parents can contact the school at 6564 6878 or e-mail us at  <a href="mailto:jpjc@moe.edu.sg"> jpjc@moe.edu.sg</a> for discussion or to seek clarification about the school’s Sexuality Education programme.</li></ol>
 </div>